RSS may refer to any of the following:

-1. Short for Really Simple Syndication, RSS is XML-formatted text commonly used for distributing weblogs, news, or other content that is updated frequently.
-Version of RSS 0.91, 0.92, and RSS 2.x are known as Rich Site Summary.
-Version of RSS is RSS 0.9 and RSS 1.x are known as RDF Site Summary, which was first created by Ramanathan Guha at Netscape in March of 1999.
+1. Short for Really Simple Syndication, RSS is XML formatted text commonly used for distributing weblogs, news, or other content that is updated frequently.
+The RSS 0.91, 0.92, and RSS 2.x versions are known as Rich Site Summary.
+The RSS 0.9 and RSS 1.x versions are known as RDF Site Summary, which was first created by Ramanathan Guha at Netscape in March 1999.

-2. Short for Relay Spam Stopper, RSS is a list of email relays that have been used to send bulk unsolicited e-mail created by MAPS.
+2. Short for Relay Spam Stopper, RSS is a listing of e-mail relays that have been used to send bulk unsolicited e-mail created by MAPS.